Reducing air pollution is something we should all take seriously.

 Step 2: Jack Your Car Up

 Jack your car up so that you can comfortably position yourself underneath the exhaust.
 Use your jack stands to keep it secure.
+(We have guides for how to use a bottle jack, a floor jack, and a scissor jack.)

 Step 3: Wear Goggles and Gloves